Conjugator lengths in hierarchically hyperbolic groups

 \section{Abstract}

 In this paper we establish upper bounds on the length of the shortest conjugator between pairs of infinite order elements in a wide class of groups.
 We obtain a general result which applies to all hierarchically hyperbolic groups, a class which includes mapping class groups, right-angled Artin groups, Burger--Mozes-type groups, most $3$--manifold groups, and many others.
-One case of our result in this setting is a linear bound on the length of the shortest conjugator for any pair of conjugate Morse elements.
-In a special case, namely, for virtually compact special cubical groups, we can prove a sharper result by obtaining a linear bound on the length of the shortest conjugator between any pair of infinite order elements.
-In a more general case, that of acylindrically hyperbolic groups, we establish an upper bound on the length of shortest conjugators.
+In this setting we establish a linear bound on the length of the shortest conjugator for any pair of conjugate Morse elements.
+For a subclass of these groups, including, in particular, all virtually compact special groups, we prove a sharper result by obtaining a linear bound on the length of the shortest conjugator between a suitable power of any pair of conjugate infinite order elements.

-The conjugator length function is the minimal function which bounds the length of a shortest conjugator between any two conjugate elements of a given group, in terms of the sum of the word lengths of the elements.
-When a set of elements in a group has a linear conjugacy length function, we say that set has the linear conjugacy property.
-For any subset of a group satisfying the linear conjugacy property, and given two elements of that subset, there is an exponential-time algorithm which determines whether or not the given elements are conjugate.
+The conjugacy length function is the minimal function which bounds the length of a shortest conjugator between any two conjugate elements of a given group, in terms of the sum of the word lengths of the elements.
+When a set of elements in a group has a linear conjugacy length function, we say that set has the linear conjugator property.
+For any subset of a group satisfying the linear conjugator property, and given two elements of that subset, there is an exponential-time algorithm which determines whether or not the given elements are conjugate.
 One of Dehn's classic decision problems is the Conjugacy Problem, which asks if there is an algorithm to decide conjugacy given any pair of elements in a given group.
-Even in groups where the Conjugacy Problem is unsolvable for arbitrary pairs of elements, establishing the linear conjugacy property for a particular subset allows one to solve the Conjugacy Problem for that subset.
+Even in groups where the Conjugacy Problem is unsolvable for arbitrary pairs of elements, establishing the linear conjugator property for a particular subset allows one to solve the Conjugacy Problem for that subset.